 With those basics, let’s get started with the Bible study.

 If you would like to see the verses in many translations, please go to biblegateway.com.

-Since the Q & A format is clear, let’s begin.
+Since the Q & A format is clear, let’s use it and begin.

 1..
 Angels can manifest in immortal bodies, but didn’t they eat food when they visited Abraham (Gen. 18:1-8)?
 How can an immortal body do that?

 This is not clear, but we can make some Bible-based guesses.
 Apparently their immortal bodies could absorb the physical food and drink without needing to purge it out a few hours later.
 But how this digestion happens exactly is unknown to us right now.
 And it is a such a minor point that we don’t need to focus on it.
 Let’s move on.